yehia67/documentation/iri/0.1/how-to-guides/interact-with-an-iri-node.md

 ### Prerequisites

-To use the code samples in this guide, your computer must have the following:
+To use the sample code in this guide, your computer must have the following:

 * [Node JS (8+)](https://nodejs.org/en/)
 * A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)